 King Fahd's Fountain

-King Fahd's Fountain, also known as the Jeddah Fountain, sprays a parabola of seawater 853 feet (260m) into the Saudi skyline, while the Al Salam Palace acts as a beautiful backdrop.
-It looks especially stunning when illuminated at night.
+King Fahd's Fountain, also known as the Jeddah Fountain, sprays a jet of seawater reaching up to 1,024 feet (312m) into the Saudi skyline, while the Al Salam Palace acts as a beautiful backdrop.
+It looks especially stunning when illuminated by over 500 spotlights at night.

-The old quarter’s labyrinth of alleys gives visitors a glimpse into the towns and villages of the Arabian past.
-Its coral and limestone architecture also houses numerous retail outlets and street vendors, making it a popular shopping destination.
+The old quarter’s labyrinth of alleys gives visitors a glimpse into the towns and villages of Saudi Arabia's past.
+Its coral and limestone buildings also house numerous street vendors, making it a popular shopping destination.

-Jeddah’s Floating Mosque is a must-see attraction and one of its most sacred sites.
+Fondly known as the Floating Mosque, Al Rhama Mosque is a must-see and one of Jeddah's most sacred sites.
 Adjacent to the shoreline, when the tide comes in, it appears to float whimsically on the water below.
-It’s only made more marvellous by its décor and architectural beauty.
+It’s only made more marvellous by its decor and architectural beauty.

 Expat Health Insurance